lukesnc/arch-wsl/README.md

 ### Generate locale

-You can change this if you want a different locale.
+You can change this to a different locale if you'd like.

 ```bash
 sed -i '/^# *en_US.UTF-8 UTF-8/s/^# *//' /etc/locale.gen